 We will ensure that parents/carers and our partner agencies are aware of our child protection/ safeguarding policy by ensuring that it is on the school website.
-Parents at induction are referred to the policy and how to access this as part of the school's induction pack.
+Parents at induction are referred to the policy and how to access this as part of the schools induction pack.

 The school website will also have information about how parents/children/other agencies can contact the Designated Safeguarding Leads and their deputy/ies and include their availability during out of school hours and school holidays.
-Pupils, parents and agencies can make contact with the school via the report a concern button on the website and through social media on Facebook.
+Pupils, parents and agencies can make contact with the school via the report a concern button on the website.
 Contact details of each schools DSL and how to access the school website is displayed in school sites reception area